 - 1. To establish best practices for working safely in lab-including maintaining good chemical hygiene, wearing personal protective equipment, knowing the locations of and proper use of safety showers, eye washes, fire extinguishers, etc., maintaining good ventilation, and proper waste disposal. - 2.
 To develop and apply laboratory techniques necessary to synthesize, purify, and characterize chemical compounds including: - a.
 Controlling reaction temperature, - b.
 Methods for monitoring the progress of reactions, - c.
 Spectroscopy methods for characterizing reaction products, - d.
 Controlling reaction pH, - e.
-Methods for storing reaction products for multi-step synthesis. - 3.
+Protecting reactions from moisture and the atmosphere. - 3.
 To utilize computational chemistry to help predict the products of a reaction. - 4.
 To develop quantitative reasoning skills by determining the amounts of reagents required for a reaction, reaction concentrations, reaction yields, etc. - 5.
-To develop record keeping and scientific writing skills.
+To develop record keeping and scientific writing skills. - 6.
+To search the chemistry literature for existing synthesis laboratory procedures. - 7.
+To prepare an oral presentation on a proposed synthesis. - 8.
+To render a published procedure into an executable laboratory experiment. - 9.
+To report the results of a synthesis with a written report. - 10.
+To perform laboratory work in a research environment.

-Academic Calendar: It is the student's responsibility to know the course schedule, posted on Sakai, and the official University Academic Calendar.
+Academic Calendar: It is the student's responsibility to know the course schedule, which is posted on Sakai, and the official University Academic Calendar.

-Meeting Times and Locations: All sections of CHEM 241 meet in LSB 115.
+Meeting Times and Locations: All sections of CHEM 242 meet in LSB 115.